Mirantis/k0rdent-enterprise-docs-publish/docs/addons/ui/k0rdent-ui-usage.md

 While {{{ docsVersionInfo.k0rdentName }}} focuses on creating clusters, you will often want to use it to manage clusters that already exist.
 For example, {{{ docsVersionInfo.k0rdentName }}} makes it simple to add services to a cluster.

-To enable {{{ docsVersionInfo.k0rdentName }}} to manage an existing cluster, you "adopt" that cluster.
+To enable {{{ docsVersionInfo.k0rdentName }}} to manage an existing cluster, you adopt that cluster.
 To begin that process, first make sure you have the appropriate [`Credential`](k0rdent-ui-config.md#credentials) created to manage the cluster, then click the `Adopt Cluster` button.

 ![k0rdent-ui Adopt a cluster](../assets/images/UI/k0rdent-ui-16.png)
 ![k0rdent-ui Adopt a cluster](../assets/images/UI/k0rdent-ui-17.png)